Worker Dynos, Background Jobs and Queueing

-Tying up your app processes during this time prevents it from handling other requests and results in a very poor user experience.
-This may not manifest itself under low load but as soon as your app has multiple simultaneous users you’ll find that response times become more and more inconsistent and may experience H12 or other error statuses.
-As a result, your application won’t be able to scale very well.
+Tying up your app’s resources during this time might prevent it from handling other requests, and it generally results in a very poor user experience.
+This issue might not arise under low load, but as soon as your app has multiple simultaneous users, your response times will become more and more inconsistent, and some requests might result in H12 or other error statuses.
+These are indicators of poor scalability.

 A more predictable and scalable architecture is to background the high-latency or long-running work in a process separate from the web layer and immediately respond to the user’s request with some indicator of work progress.

-Here, one or more backround services, running separate from the web process and not serving web requests, will read items off their work queue one by one and do the work asynchronously.
-The results will be placed in local storage (DB, Memcached etc…) when finished.
+Here, one or more background services, running separate from the web process and not serving web requests, will read items off their work queue one by one and do the work asynchronously.
+Once complete, the results will be stored in Postgres, Redis, Memcached, or another persistence system.

 Judging by the sequence diagram the background approach may not appear to be of any benefit as there are now more client (HTTP) requests than before.
 This is true but masks the real gain.
 While the browser may have to make more than one request to retrieve the backgrounded work the benefit is that these are very low-latency and predictable requests.
 No longer is any single user-request waiting, or hanging, for a long-running task to complete.

 Handling long-running work with background workers has many benefits.
 It avoids tying up your web dynos, preventing them from serving other requests, and keeps your site snappy.
 You can now monitor, control and scale the worker processes independently in response to site load.
 The user experience is also greatly improved when all requests are immediately served, even if only to indicate the current work progress.

 Heroku allows you to specify an application-specific process model, which can include background workers retrieving and processing jobs from the work queue.
 Here’s an example Procfile for a Clojure application that has both a web process type and a process type for handling background jobs: